safwannasir49/DataFrames-and-Datasets/README.md

 <hr>

-<h2>📜 About The Project</h2>
+<h2>📜 About The Repositry</h2>

 <p>
-This project focuses on exploring and analyzing multiple datasets using Python's <strong>Pandas</strong> library.
+This Repositry focuses on exploring and analyzing multiple datasets using Python's <strong>Pandas</strong> library.
 We explore real estate sales, state population estimates, and Netflix media titles by loading them from CSV files, handling different data formats, and preparing them for deeper analysis.
 </p>